mu2/google-container-engine-dse/README.md

 Deployment can take up to 15 minutes.
 Once your DataStax is deployed on top of the Kubernetes cluster, OpsCenter will be accessible via a web browser on port 8888 of external IP for OpsCenter.

 ![](./img/opscenter.png)

-You can also check your cluster is running from the command line:

-	kubectl exec datastax-node-0-n1yqu nodetool status

-To get an interactive session to a node you can run:

-	kubectl exec -it datastax-node-0-8yk87 /bin/bash

 ## Deleting a Cluster